revo23/AI-SOC-Agents/README.md

 <img width="524" height="524" alt="image" src="https://github.com/user-attachments/assets/de5b7986-9114-4d3a-af30-3c308f8ae7a1" />

 **Overview**
-Tackling one of the most critical challenges in cybersecurity operations: context gathering and alert fatigue.
+Tackling one of the most critical challenges in cybersecurity operations: context gathering (correlation between various data sources) and alert fatigue.
 Context gathering is a fundamental part of detection and response; most of the time it is also tedious and repetitive, making it well-suited for handling by AI agents.

 **Versus current automation (SOAR)**